gregorwolf/SAP-NPM-API-collection/apis/cloud-sdk-vdm-legal-document-access-level-service/README.md

 # @sap/cloud-sdk-vdm-legal-document-access-level-service

-This package contains the OData VDM for the [Legal Document Access Level Service](https://api.sap.com/api/A_LGLCNTNTMACCESSLVL_CDS) of SAP S/4HANA Cloud.
+This package contains the OData VDM for the Legal Document Access Level Service of SAP S/4HANA Cloud.
-This service is part of the following communication scenarios: Enterprise Contract Management and Assembly Integration (SAP_COM_0437).
-You can find additional documentation for this service on [help.sap.com](https://help.sap.com:00443/http.svc/ahp2/SAP_S4HANA_CLOUD/latest/EN/13/d3a2eeb9d9431fac2b6173d0d669b2/frameset.htm).

 ### Helpful Links